BOSpulse Foundations: Pulsation Analysis

 • BOSpulse model files for download

-The majority of training material are videos.
+The majority of online training material are videos.
 These are not available for download, but can be accessed directly with your account on the portal.
-Software models associated with the demonstrations are available for download.
+This allows you to watch content again if this is beneficial for your work projects.
+The classroom training material is handed out to the participants as hard-copy, but the other content is shared digitally.

 We encourage participants to submit feedback and questions in the Questions forum of the course.
 These are answered directly in the forum or form the basis for new videos that are added to the online course.